mozilla-services/docs/source/storage/apis-2.0.rst

 **X-If-Modified-Since**

-    When requesting an individual BSO, this header may be added to avoid transmission of the resource body if it has not been modified since the client last fetched it.
+    This header may be added to any GET request to avoid transmission of the resource body if it has not been modified since the client last fetched it.
 It has the same semantics as the standard If-Modified-Since header, but the value is expressed in milliseconds.

 **X-If-Unmodified-Since**